kirilyuro/express-easy-routing/README.md

 ## Terminology
 ***Routes*** are defined by types which extend the `Route` type.
 Each route may define one or more ***Actions***.
 An action represents an endpoint for client requests, defined by an HTTP request method (GET, POST, and so on), a URI (or path), a handler function and, optionally, some parameters.
-The action requests are handeled by ***Controllers***, which are just plain TypeScript classes which define the handler functions for the actions.
+The action requests are handled by ***Controllers***, which are just plain TypeScript classes which define the handler functions for the actions.

 ## Defining a Route
 A route is defined by a type which extends the abstract `Route` type.